-My name is C/Sgt Watchman V. Watchman is a military mascot of the now disbanded Staffordshire Regiment and the now withdrawn 3rd Battalion (The Staffords) of the Mercian Regiment.
+My name is Watchman VI, I am a military mascot of the now disbanded Staffordshire Regiment and the now withdrawn 3rd Battalion (The Staffords) of the Mercian Regiment.
 I am a Staffordshire Bull Terrier.

 I continue my duties as part of the Staffordshire Regimental Association.
 A Watchman mascot is usually gifted by the people of Burton-on Trent to the Staffordshire Regimental Association, previously the Staffordshire Regiment's.
 Previous Watchman also paraded with the West Midlands Regiment and related reserve regiments.
 The mascots family line comes from Cannock, in Staffordshire.

 Each successive mascot carries the name Watchman.
 When a mascot dies or a handler retires, another Staffordshire Bull Terrier puppy is chosen to replace him.
 When a Watchman passes away, they are buried with full military honours in St Edwards Square in Burton upon Trent, Staffordshire.